 What Can You Do?

-Well, your doctor will, hopefully, tell you that if you’re over 35, overweight, or a smoker, any estrogen-containing contraception is not for you.
+Well, you doctor will, hopefully, tell you that if you’re over 35, overweight or a smoker, any oestrogen-containing contraception is not for you.
 That’s down to the massively increased risk for many of things we’ve talked about today.
 And the progesterone-only form, which I’m currently on, comes with almost as many of those risks, save for breast cancer.

 Of course, if you’re one of those lucky women whose periods are fairly regular and reliable, then chances are, you don’t need to worry about hormonal birth control.
 There are tons of natural ways of predicting and, crucially, using your cycle to control your fertility.